susanst-codiscope/angular-express-mongoose-blog/README.md

 Angular Express Seed Example App
 Based on the Angular Express Seed, this simple app illustrates how to use AngularJS and Express on a Node.js server to make a simple blog.

+Mongoose is used to interface with a Mongodb database.
+I've also included support to add files to Amazon Web Services using connect-stream-s3.

 This project is based off of Brian Ford's work.
-All i've done here is add Mongoose to it for the database.

 	https://github.com/btford/angular-express-blog